RandyGaul/cute_framework/doc/protocol.md

 One may wonder if the *connect token packet* is susceptible to packet sniffing.
 What if someone grabs the packet and sends a copy to the server before the valid client's copy reaches the server?
 In this case the server will start up two *encryption state*'s, one for each potential client.
 The server will cache the *connect token packet* keyed by the `HMAC bytes` of the packet.
 This will ensure only one copy of the connect token is cached.

 The server will also setup two *encryption state*'s, one for each IP address.
-In the case where the malicious potential client spoofed their IP to match the valid user's IP, only one encryption mapping will be setup.
+In the case where the malicious potential client spoofed their IP to match the valid user's IP, only one *encryption state* will be setup.

 The server then sends out the *challenge request packet*, which in the case of no IP spoofing will go to both potential clients.
 Since the valid client received the initial connect token and read the REST SECTION, it knows the `client to server key` and the `server to client key` that the *encryption state* is using, and be able to properly respond with a well-formed and valid *challenge response packet*.
 The malicious client never had access to the encryption keys, and will not be able to respond with a valid packet.
 The server will ignore all packets that fail to decrypt from the malicious client.